Sure Dividend

 Growth Prospects

 While certain quarters will show large investment gains for U.S. Global Investors, we see the long-term business model as challenged.
-We therefore do not believe the long-term growth prospects of this company are particularly enticing.
+Therefore, we do not believe this company’s long-term growth prospects are particularly enticing.

-This isn’t a new phenomenon, however, as the company has struggled for years with profitability.
-The company has investments of its own that produce fairly sizable gains and losses in any particular quarter.
+However, this isn’t a new phenomenon, as the company has struggled for years with profitability.
+The company has investments that produce fairly sizable gains and losses in any particular quarter.

-Currently, GROW is having success in growing the topline, and we expect this will continue among incremental improvements in its network and brand power.
+Currently, GROW is having success growing the topline, and we expect this will continue as incremental improvements in its network and brand power are made.
 With the current portfolio, the company is making large bets on precious metals, crypto, and airline funds.

 Additionally, share repurchases could benefit the company and drive earnings-per-share growth.
-We estimate book value per share will grow at a low single-digits annualized rate in the medium term.
+We estimate book value per share will grow at a low single-digit annualized rate in the medium term.

 Source: Investor Presentation